-This badge represents the skilled use of Canvas features to provide learners with a range of options to demonstrate competence and reflect on their learning.
+This microcredential represents the skilled use of Canvas features to provide learners with a range of options to demonstrate competence and reflect on their learning.
 (ISTE Standard 7a)

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your effective use of Canvas tools to create, administer, and review assignments for learners.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your effective use of Canvas tools to create, administer, and review assignments for learners.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-To receive this badge, an educator must be using Canvas to enhance or transform the assignment experience.
+To receive this microcredential, an educator must be using Canvas to enhance or transform the assignment experience.
 Evidence of how Canvas is bringing additional functionality to the process must be present.
 Fully articulated directions and resources must provide clarity and enrichment for students.

 Assignments: You can create assignments on the Assignments page.
 You can create an assignment shell, which is a placeholder for an assignment within an assignment group, or you can create an entire assignment with all the assignment details at the same time.